Dr-Duncan-treatment-room

 • Blogs

-For most patients with early laxity and softness along the lower face, Sofwave is the treatment I rank first.
-It has no meaningful downtime and results peak at three months.
-For patients with more advanced laxity, a combination of Sofwave and Julaine, or Morpheus8 and Julaine, is usually what the face actually needs.
+For most patients with early laxity and softening along the lower face, Sofwave is the first-choice single treatment.
+It involves no downtime and produces a firming result over three months.
+For patients with more advanced laxity, a combination of Sofwave and Julaine, or Morpheus8 and Julaine, is typically what the face requires to achieve a complete result.

 Discover Sofwave